-(Figures 7A, B).
-The Whiting Map of 1850 (Figure 5) and aerial photographs of the property from the 1930's (Figure 6) indicate significant-to-moderate forest clearing in easily accessible and drier woodland habitats of the property.
+Map of 1850 (Figure 5) and aerial photographs of the property from the 1930's (Figure 6) indicate significant-to-moderate forest clearing in easily accessible and drier woodland habitats of the property.

-The average age of the dominant trees in the woodlands is approximately 50 vears old, which indicates that timber harvesting continued into the following decades.
+The average age of the dominant trees in the woodlands is approximately 50 years old, which indicates that timber harvesting continued into the following decades.
 Rock walls are common on the property, which are now hidden within the shrublands and woodlands of the Reservation.
-The ancient oaks that were left uncut during the agricultural boom wide have а sprawling form indicating they developed in more sunlight and suggest that these areas were grazed or thinned (Foster 2017) (Figure 7B).
-A sparse midstory suggest that the woodlands are currently recovering from grazing.
+The ancient oaks that were left uncut during the agricultural boom have a wide sprawling form indicating they developed in more sunlight and suggest that these areas were grazed or thinned (Foster 2017) 7B). А sparse midstory (Figure suggests that the woodlands are currently recovering from grazing.
 Regeneration of small shrubs and herbaceous understory can now be found under the dominant sprawling canopy of black oak (Quercus velutina) and white oak (Quercus alba) trees, that was likely grass-dominated during times of grazing.